Psilocybin-assisted therapy in Colorado, carefully prepared and supported.

 - Licensed facilitator present throughout

-A shared journey for partners, guided through every phase together.
+A shared program for partners, guided through every phase.

 - 1 joint preparation session